ibm-cloud-architecture/refarch-eda/README.md

 ## Reference Architecture

-We defined the starting point for a modern Cloud Native Event Driven Architecture to be that it supports at least the following important capabilities:
+We defined the starting point for a Cloud Native Event Driven Architecture to be that it supports at least the following important capabilities:

 * Being able to communicate and persist events.
 * Being able to take direct action on events.